buthlezi/buthlezi/README.md

 - 👋 Hi, I’m @buthlezi

 - 🌱 I’m currently learning Python and Django
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - buthlezi03@yahoo.com

 <!---
 buthlezi/buthlezi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.